 We would have liked to have had an infrared thermometer to test the surfaces and have precise data, but that will be for next time.

 Insulating yourself is good, but heating yourself is better!
 Well, better… let's say it's complementary.
 The volume of an Airstream is not huge and you may find it easy to heat.
 In principle yes, but when it's very (very) (too?) negative outside it can be a real challenge.
-In any case if it is not, it is the basis for surviving the Canadian winter and any cold winter.
+In any case if it is not one, it is the basis for surviving the Canadian winter and any cold winter.

 - Propane heating

 Original, you may have seen it in his presentation, the Airstream has propane central heating.
-It's that big metal box there ...
+It's that big metal box over there...
 A boiler produces heat and it is distributed in each room via ducts up to the various air vents.
 The system is very well thought out since heats the water pipes in passing to keep them frost-free.
 There is a thermostat to regulate the temperature, it heats up quickly and it is a pleasant heat.
 Its only flaw is its consumption ...
 The first days of our installation after our first tests in -10 ° C at the beginning of winter, we consumed an entire 40 pound (18 kg) propane cylinder in just 2-3 days!
 It's huge, and most of the winter was not yet here!
 And for good reason the heating was constantly on… Not viable therefore, at around 30$ charging, it's expensive at the end of the month ...
 At the end of winter, however, with spring arriving and the temperatures dropping just above freezing, propane turned out to be our best friend.
 The thermostat would turn on the heat when needed and we could last 3 weeks without a problem.
 Namely that we also have the water heater which works with this energy, as well as the oven and the hobs.
 It is therefore a very good means of heating but not sufficient when winter is really very very harsh and especially not great for the wallet over a long period like this.

 - The wood stove